Paul C. Watler

 - Defended a major Dallas/Fort Worth advertising agency at trial in a dispute over creation of a trade name.

-Paul frequently appears as an advocate on First Amendment, media law, and other issues in the Texas Supreme Court, Fifth Circuit, and other appellate courts.
+Paul frequently appears as an advocate on First Amendment, media law, business law and other issues in the Texas Supreme Court, Fifth Circuit, and other appellate courts.
 He has handled appeals in libel, privacy, public information, anti-SLAPP, media, aviation, oil and gas, banking, securities, commercial law, and criminal defense.
 He has argued winning cases in the Texas Supreme Court, the U.S. Fifth Circuit Court of Appeals, and intermediate state appellate courts across Texas.
 In addition to the Texas Supreme Court, Paul is admitted to practice before the U.S. Supreme Court and the Third, Fifth, and Tenth Circuit Courts of Appeal.

 Examples of appellate cases or published opinions in cases handled include the following: